Dani Olmo was the 160th member of Common Goal and joined ahead of his RB Leipzig side’s Champions League quarter-final in August 2020.

-Through his 1% the Spanish midfielder supports a project run by football-based community organization Cross Cultures Projects Association in Croatia which aims to bring back stability to post-conflict communities.
+Through his 1% pledge, the Spanish midfielder and adidas athlete supports a Cross Cultures Projects Association in Croatia which aims to bring back stability to post-conflict communities.

-For Dani joining Common Goal was an opportunity to align his desire to give back and pay his respects to the country and region that he called home prior to his move to Germany.
+For Dani, joining Common Goal was an opportunity to align his desire to give back and pay his respects to the country and region that he called home before his move to Germany.

-“As footballers we should not be on the margins of social reality and, at this terrible time, we must be conscious of the impact that football can have,” said Olmo.
+“As footballers, we should not be on the margins of social reality and, at this terrible time, we must be conscious of the impact that football can have,” said Dani.

-“As far as we can, we players should use the platform the sport gives us to help improve society each and every day, with the single aim of giving back.
+“As far as we can, we players should use the platform the sport gives us to help improve society each and every day, with the single aim of giving back," said Dani.